i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > **Key Takeaway:** The NOT gate flips a signal, turning ON to OFF, or 1 to 0.
 It’s the simplest way to create “opposite” logic in a circuit.

-![NOT Gate in CircuitVerse](./images/NOT-gate_circuitverse.png) *Figure: A single NOT gate with one input and one output, as shown in CircuitVerse.*
+![NOT Gate in CircuitVerse](./images/NOT-gate_circuitverse.png) *Figure: The abstract symbol for the NOT gate (left) and its function in a basic circuit (right), taking a single input A and producing an inverted output Y.*

 -   **Formal Definition:** The NOT gate, or Inverter, performs **Negation**.
 It's the simplest possible operation: it takes a single input and outputs its exact opposite.
 -   **Symbols:** `¬A` (logic), `!A` (programming).